IntelligenceModding/thoriumdocs/docs/machines.md

 ### Controlling your Machine

-There are some possibilities available to power control your machines! <br>
+There are some possibilities available to power-control your machines!
-Firstly your can completely turn it off, by simply clicking the **"Power"** button on the left side of the machines inventory! <br>
+Firstly, you can completely turn it off by simply clicking the **"Power"** button on the left side of the machine's inventory!

-Controlling it is also possible though redstone! <br>
+Controlling it is also possible through Redstone!
 Simply change the **"Redstone Mode"** beneath the **"Power"** button.

-When using **"Ignored"** the machine is always powered, atleast until its **"Power"** is true. <br>
+When using **"Ignored"** the machine is always powered, at least until **"Power"** is true.
-**"Normal"** means, it will run when an active redstone signal is applied into it, or on a surrounding block. <br>
+**"Normal"** means it will run when an active redstone signal is applied to it or on a surrounding block.
-Last but not least there's **"Inverted"**, which basically is like the **"Normal"** mode, but inverted.
+Last but not least, there's **"Inverted"**, which is basically like the **"Normal"** mode but inverted.
 <hr>

 ### Machine Casing